freckle/guides/haskell-open-source.md

 # Best Practices

-1. If authoring a distinct package of reasonable size and generic utility, prefer starting a separate, public repository utilized as a Git dependency
+1. If authoring a distinct package of reasonable size and generic utility, prefer starting a separate, public repository utilized as a Git dependency.

+Templates may exist for common cases, such as a [Haskell library][gh-hlt].

 When working in a public repository: